-The Advisory Committee for the SABG of the Substance Use Disorder Federation will continue to assist in the review of the 2016-2017 plan and any public comments submitted throughout the upcoming year during its regular monthly meetings.
-DMH/DD/SAS will publish the final plan on the Division's website to facilitate comments from any person (including federal or other public agencies) after the submission of the plan to SAMHSA in October 2015.
+The MH Planning and Advisory Council will further assist in the review of the plan and comments submitted to date along with plan elements and priorities determined during Council meetings.

+DMH/DD/SAS will publish the final plan on the Division's website to facilitate comments from any person (including federal or other public agencies) after the submission of the plan to SAMHSA in September 2015.
 Instructions for submitting comments will be given on the web.